swengy/SVG-UI-Elements/README.md

 These little elements show basic SVG UI controls using javascript with JQuerry.
 More will be added when I have the time.

-Please message if you find ive made some bad mistakes i have not noticed! :D
+Please raise an issue if you find I've made some bad mistakes I have not noticed! :D

 /Swengy